 How much insurance do I need for my home?

 Your home insurance should cover the cost you would need to rebuild your home – not its market value.
+This is known as your home’s replacement value.
 You should also cover your contents, which you can consider to be the items you would take with you if you were to move homes.

 How is condo insurance different from home insurance?